 Connecticut College does not use the lower/upper division designation system.
 However, students will find that the reading load, time investment, and intensive methods training components of these courses are congruent with expectations of advanced undergraduate research seminars at most universities and colleges.
 As such, these courses are best regarded as consistent with upper division classes at your home institution.
 As a point of comparison, students who complete an IFR field school can use this course to satisfy a methods requirement in the Department of Anthropology at Connecticut College.

-An official copy of transcripts will be mailed to the permanent address listed by students on their online application.
-One additional transcript may be sent to the student’s home institution at no additional cost.
-Additional transcripts may be ordered at any time through the National Student Clearinghouse.
+Two official copies of transcripts will be mailed, one to the permanent address listed on the student’s online application and one to the home institution.
+Additional transcripts can be ordered through the National Student Clearinghouse.

 Transfer of Credit Units